Sjeiti/ronvalstarnl/src/data/markdown/post_mc-picker.md

 </script>
 ```

+You see that by rearranging the vertices we get different color models.
+But the color calculation is still a simple matter of linear interpolation.
+I say simple but I did get the color conversion methods from somewhere, no need to reinvent the wheel for this.

-By rewriting the color functions I shaved it down to 17KB minified.
+By replacing and rewriting the color functions it is now down to 17KB minified.

+## So

+So that is that: a simple color picker implementation that works on any `input[type=color]` without any need to initialise.
+Just add script.

 <!--
 https://stackoverflow.com/questions/18452885/building-a-4-corners-colors-css3-gradient